 I really wasn’t all that upset at Mom embarrassing me.
 It got old after a while, but I was used to it.
 And with me now living almost three hours away, Mom was not around as often to embarrass me.
 But Mom was right about one thing that day: Taylor and I did in fact end up lifelong friends.
 And he is one of the few people from this time period in my life who actually knows about this blog.

-Taylor’s wedding, 2007 (with pixelated faces because I didn’t ask if I could use this picture, and I don’t want to show my real face).
+Taylor’s wedding, 2007 (with faces removed because I didn’t ask if I could use this picture, and I don’t want to show my real face).
 Taylor is third from the left, and I’m the tall guy on the far right.
 Pete Green is next to me, and two other guys in this picture will be part of this story eventually.

 Taylor (left-center), his wife (lower left), and me (foreground on the right) at a baseball game in Bay City, 2019.